Legal services provided by P.J. Richer Law Corp

 Articles

-So, firstly, a will must be in writing.
-A verbal will is not valid (because it's impossible to confirm with the testator once he or she passes away.)
+So, firstly, a Will must be in writing.
+A verbal or Video Will is not valid.
 Secondly, the testator must sign, and his or her signature must be witnessed by two individuals who then also sign the will.
+These witnesses cannot be beneficiaries under the Will.
+If this is incomplete, then the Will itself does not meet the formalities necessary under the Will’s Act.

 Holograph Wills

-If this is incomplete, then the will itself does not meet the formalities necessary under the Will's Act.
-However, a testator can also create a will in their handwriting.
-We refer to these types of wills as Holograph wills.
+A testator can also create a Will in their handwriting.
+We refer to these types of Wills as Holograph Wills.
 The act states the following at s.6:

 A person may make a valid will wholly in the person's handwriting and signed at its end by the person, without formality, and without the presence of, or attestation or signature by a witness.

-Again, if the will is entirely written in the testator's handwriting, no witness signatures are required - this is the "formality" portion.
+Again, if the Will is entirely written in the testator’s handwriting, no witness signature is required – this is the “formality” portion.
+I’ve written about Holograph Wills here.

-Will kits are a combination of pre-printed or typeface documents with blanks where the testator enters information particular to their estate.
+Will kits usually create a problem because they are a combination of pre-printed or typeface documents with blanks where the testator enters information particular to their estate in handwriting.
 These include the names of the executors and beneficiaries.
-These are usually handwritten.
-However, because the entire document is not written entirely in the testator's handwriting, the documents would not fall within the meaning of s.
-6.
+However, because the entire document is not written entirely in the testator’s handwriting, the documents would not fall within the meaning of s.
+6. and would not be considered a purely Holograph Will.

-Therefore, the complete will must be under consideration as all other wills.
-Two witnesses must observe the testator sign, and they must also include their signatures.
+Therefore, the completed Will kit must fall within the requirements required for all other Wills.
+Two witnesses must observe the testator sign, and they must also include their signatures on each page.

-When individuals fill out these forms, they often leave areas blank or do not understand the pre-printed text's meaning.
-So, when they do fill in the blanks, they often include the wrong information.
-People also neglect to have two people witness their signatures.
+Further, when testators fill out these forms, they often leave areas blank or enter the wrong information because they do not understand the pre-printed text’s meaning.
+People almost always neglect to have two people witness their signatures and when they do, they are usually beneficiaries under the Will, which creates further problems.

-If a will does not meet the formalities necessary under the act, i.e. the two witness signatures, they will cannot receive probate under the normal process.
+If a Will does not meet the formalities necessary under the act, i.e. the two witness signatures, the Will cannot be probated under the normal process.
 A person who wishes to have the will confirmed as valid must apply to court and appear in front of a judge to have the document proved.

 Court Powers

-S. 23 of the Wills Act grants the power of a court to confirm a will when it does not meet the requirements of the Act.
+If a Will does not meet the requirements under the Act, the executor must resort to s.
+23 of the Wills Act which grants the power of a court to confirm a will that does not meet the requirements of the Act.
 It states:

 Dispensation power